amengol/amengol.github.io/_posts/2018-02-27-skinned-mesh-animations.md

 layout: post
 subtitle: We're finally here
 category: computer_graphics, animation_programming, graphics_programming
-tags: [Animation Programming, Graphics Programming, Computer Physics, OpenGL, Assimp]
+tags: [Animation Programming, Graphics Programming, Computer Physics, OpenGL]
 excerpt: This course has been a long and demanding journey, but we are finally coming to a topic that I have been waiting since the beginning.
 In fact, this topic drove me to this program at the first place, as I have a background in character animations.
+The interesting thing with my animation skills however is that I was always trying to understand how the animation itself worked.
+Like how the key-frames (discreet values) could produce a smooth movement?
+What a bone really was?
+How exactly the skin of a character could move around by its bones? etc.
 image: /img/2018-02-27/Skinned_Mesh00.png
 comments: true
 ---